Saikiran-linux/job_marketing_system/README.md

 ### Browser Troubleshooting

 **Common Browser Issues:**
-- **ChromeDriver Version Mismatch**: Ensure ChromeDriver version matches your Chrome browser version
+- **Playwright Browser Issues**: Ensure Playwright browsers are properly installed
 - **Browser Crashes**: Close other Chrome instances and restart the application
 - **Element Not Found**: Job sites may have changed their HTML structure - check for updates
 - **Rate Limiting**: Increase delays between actions and reduce request frequency

 **Solutions:**
-- **Automatic ChromeDriver Download**: Run `python download_chromedriver.py` to get the correct version
+- **Automatic Browser Installation**: Run `playwright install` to get the correct browser versions
-- Update Chrome and ChromeDriver to latest versions
+- Update Playwright to latest version
 - Clear browser cache and cookies
 - Use headless mode for better stability
 - Implement exponential backoff for failed requests

 **Windows-Specific Issues:**
-- **WinError 193**: Usually indicates ChromeDriver compatibility issues
+- **Browser Compatibility**: Ensure Playwright browsers are properly installed
-- **ChromeDriver Download**: Use the provided download script for Windows compatibility
+- **Browser Installation**: Use `playwright install` for Windows compatibility
-- **Path Issues**: Ensure ChromeDriver is in your PATH or current directory
+- **Path Issues**: Ensure Playwright is in your PATH or current directory

 ### Glassdoor Stability